RainyCodeWizard/markitdown-endpoint-webwrapper/readme.md

 - Protection against unauthorized usage and potential abuse
 - Separation of concerns between OpenAI authentication and endpoint access
 - Prevention of costly unauthorized OpenAI API usage

-## Deployment

-This API is designed to run on [Leapcell](https://leapcell.io).
-Follow these steps for deployment:

-1. Create a new Python project in Leapcell
-2. Upload your code files:
-   - `index.py`
-   - `requirements.txt`

-3. Configure Environment Variables in Leapcell:
-   - Go to your project settings
-   - Add the following environment variables:
-     ```
-     OPENAI_API_KEY=your-openai-api-key
-     API_KEY=your-custom-endpoint-authentication-key
-     ```

-4. Deploy your application

-Your API will be available at your assigned Leapcell domain: `https://[your-project-id].leapcell.dev`

-### Important Notes
-- Leapcell handles all server infrastructure
-- No need for local server configuration
-- Environment variables are managed in Leapcell dashboard

 ## Usage